shopware/docs/guides/installation/devenv.md

 ### Direnv slow in big projects

-The bigger your project directory is getting over time (e.g. cache files piling up), the slower direnv will be.
+The bigger your project directory is getting over time (e.g., cache files piling up), the slower direnv will be.
-This is a known issue and the devenv developers are working on a solution.
+This is a known issue, and the devenv developers are working on a solution.

 <PageRef page="https://github.com/cachix/devenv/issues/257" title="Devenv slows down with big code repositories #257" target="_blank" />